 This is a new tool I’ve come across in my coaching program, and something I am just starting to explore myself.
-Inquiry is built on the premise of questioning thoughts or ideas in terms of their level of truth and their impact on you.
+Inquiry is built on the premise of questioning thoughts or ideas in terms of their level of truth and their (real) impact on you.
 To leverage the inquiry practice, first identify a thought or idea that hijacks you from where you want to be or what you want to be doing.
-These thoughts are often a result of past experiences too, so right in our wheel house today.
+These thoughts are often a result of past experiences too, so they are right in our wheel house today.

 After you select the topic, answer the following questions: